 Despite various differences, there is one common thread that connects all of the human beings.
 We, most of us, feel pain, joy, and a multitude of other emotions in a certain way.
 There is an understanding of how it feels under some known circumstances.
 But do we all feel the same way?
-A gunshot kills some.
-Simultaneously, the death comforts some.
+A gunshot kills someone.
+Simultaneously, the death caused by the gunshot comforts someone else.
 Do we all feel emotions the same way?
-The ability to feel what others feel is empathy and its depth is not as simple as its definition.
+The ability to feel what others feel is empathy and its in-depth understanding is not as simple as its definition.

 Empathy – The paradox